When it comes to getting a Japan student visa, I have good news and I have bad news. Let’s get the bad out of the way, shall we?

 The bad news is that, like many processes in Japan, the workflow for getting a student visa is long, tedious and riddled with bumps.
 It takes many weeks in the very best-case scenario, and requires full commitment long before any guarantee (or even hint) of success.

 The good news?
 It all instantly becomes worth it, the moment you step off the plane in Japan.
-There’s better news, too: Reading what I have to say for the next few minutes will make the next few months of your life significantly easier to bear.
+There’s better news, too: Reading what I have to say for the next few minutes will make the next few months of your life significantly easier to bear, particular if you’re looking for Japan student visa financial requirements.

 My Experience Entering Japan as a Student